 Beloved, if our hearts do not condemn us, we have boldness before God; and we receive from him whatever we ask, because we obey his commandments and do what pleases him.
 And this is his commandment: that we should believe in the name of his Son Jesus Christ and love one another, just as he has commanded us.
 All who obey his commandments abide in him, and he abides in them.
 And by this we know that he abides in us, by the Spirit that he has given us.

-Those who have roses will know that they need to be pruned if you are to get the best out of them.
+Those who grow roses will know that they need to be pruned if you are to get the best out of them.
 What is true of roses is true of most plants; pruning brings on new life.
-Jesus refers to that procedure of pruning in this morning's gospel.
+Jesus refers to pruning in this morning's gospel.
 He suggests that in various ways God prunes our lives to make them even more fruitful than they presently are.
 There are some things we may need to shed if we are to become all that God is calling us to be.
-Some experiences of letting go, which can be very painful at the time, can help us to grow in our relationship with God and with others.
-Yet, during those painful experiences of pruning in our lives, the Lord is in communion with us.
+Some kind of letting go, which can be very painful at the time, can help us to grow in our relationship with God and with others.
+Through any experience of pruning in our lives, the Lord is near to us.
 In the words of the gospel, he makes his home in us, he remains in us.
-We don't have to face into that experience of being pruned on our own, or in the strength of our own resources alone.
-The Lord who makes his home in us will sustain us in those times, and will lead us through the painful experience of pruning into a new and more fruitful life.
-However, for that to happen we need to remain in him as he remains in us; we need to keep in communion with him, as he is in communion with us.
+We don't have to endure being pruned on our own.
+The Lord who makes his home in us sustains us in those times, leading us into a new and more fruitful life.
+But for this to happen we need to remain in him as he remains in us.

 People's fascination with the history of ancient Egypt and its Pharaohs is not only for the wonderful buildings and sculptures they left behind, but also from the social point of view.
 For here we had a whole people organised for one purpose, to secure the continuation of the Pharaoh in the next world.
 They surrounded their rulers' burial with such detailed customs, laws and rituals, the purpose of which was to create the impression that the Pharaoh was still alive.
 They even placed food in his tomb, together with his favourite furniture, chariots, games and weapons.
 But the striking thing about mummies, whether royal or not, is that they are very, dead indeed.
 Religion too can degenerate into code and cult, just a set of laws to be kept and rites to be fulfilled, but such a religion will in time become dry and musty, and like the mummies utterly devoid of life.
 A celebrity was asked on a T.V. religious programme about the place of religion on his life, and if he could easily do without it, and he answered, "Yes, maybe, but then it is always a guide to help one keep in line."
 For him religion was a code to help him regulate his conduct.
 People of that mindset often want religion to be mummified, like a static signpost in their lives.
 But, if it means anything, Christianity must be a living, a vibrant force in one's life.
 Not only does Christ live on in the community of believers, but through them, he carries on his mission of ministering to people in need of his mercy and love.